Landolfo Caracciolo: Philosophical and theological writings

 His works are preserved in many manuscripts.
 Over thirty contain at least one complete book of his commentary on the Sentences.
 Book 2 of this commentary was printed at Naples by Francesco Del Tuppo in the final decade of the 15th century.

 Caracciolo is most famous in philosophy for his theory of instantaneous change.
 He held that, in the concept of an instantaneous change, "a real contradiction is accepted in nature, because the termini of instantaneous change cannot ... belong to different instants of time."
 The law of non-contradiction, however, is not violated because "the instant of time containing a contradictory state of affairs can be divided, although not physically, into instants of nature."

 A lost work by Caracciolo on the Immaculate Conception is cited in the Elucidarium virginis of Antonio Bonito de Cucharo (1507).
 Marco Palma assigns quodlibeta to him, but William Duba says that none have been identified.

+Ars sermocinandi, a technical treatise on the art of preaching, has been attributed to Caracciolo.
+In one manuscript from Bologna, the author is given as a Franciscan master named Landulphus de Manzoriis.